Alfombracitario/A-PIX_DS/README.md

 - Crop and expand images
 - Color reduction to N colors
 - A few easter eggs hidden somewhere in the app
+- DSi camera to take photos and use them as reference

 ---